 Oslo is the beautiful capital city of Norway and a fascinating destination to visit.
-Rife with greenery and Viking history, Oslo takes a top spot in many travelers’ Norwegian trips.
+Rife with greenery and Viking history, Oslo takes a top spot on many travellers’ Norwegian trips.

 Walking tours generally cover the historical or cultural sites of a place.
-You are either accompanied by a guide or can take up a self-guided tour.
-These tours allow you to view landscapes from a closer distance, learn more about the culture and lower your impact on the environment.
+You are either accompanied by a guide or can take a self-guided tour.
+These tours allow you to view landscapes from a closer distance, learn more about the culture, and lower your impact on the environment.

-Walking tours are known to be the ultimate in slow travels and allow you to experience each attraction leisurely.
-Oslo walking tour is part of our specially curated 11 Scandinavian capitals tour.
+Walking tours are known to be the ultimate in slow travel and allow you to experience each attraction leisurely.
+The Oslo walking tour is part of our specially curated tour of 11 Scandinavian capitals.

-Here are seven landmarks you need to see in a typical Oslo Walking Tour:
+Here are seven landmarks you need to see on a typical Oslo walking tour:

 1. Akershus Fortress

-The Akershus Castle and Fortress was built in the 13th century.
-Today, it is one of the best places to learn more about Oslo’s s history.
+The Akershus Castle and Fortress were built in the 13th century.
+Today, it is one of the best places to learn more about Oslo’s history.

-You can wander around the ramparts and grounds of Akershus at your own pace before taking in the stunning harbor views.
-The quaint chapel can also be visited which houses the remains of the original medieval castle.
+You can wander around the ramparts and grounds of Akershus at your own pace before taking in the stunning harbour views.
+You can also visit the quaint chapel, which houses the remains of the original medieval castle.

-The Museum of Norwegian Resistance is located in Akershus ground where you can spend a few hours learning about the German occupation.
-If you still have time, you can also visit the Norwegian Armed Forces Museums located in old Arsenal, Oslo.
-It is a fascinating museum that displays numerous weapons and exhibits of the Norwegian forces over the centuries.
+The Museum of Norwegian Resistance is located in Akershus, where you can spend a few hours learning about the German occupation.
+If you still have time, you can also visit the Norwegian Armed Forces Museums located in Old Arsenal, Oslo.
+It is a fascinating museum that displays numerous weapons and exhibits from the Norwegian forces over the centuries.

 2. Opera house

-Oslo Opera house is home to Norwegian National Opera and Ballet as well as the National Opera Theatre.
-The beautiful and unique design of this opera house appears as if it slips right into the city’s harbor due to its exterior angled surfaces.
+Oslo Opera House is home to the Norwegian National Opera and Ballet as well as the National Opera Theatre.
+The beautiful and unique design of this opera house appears as if it slips right into the city’s harbour due to its angled exterior surfaces.

-The opera house is one of the largest buildings constructed in Norway and is covered in Italian marble and white granite.
+One of the largest buildings constructed in Norway covers itself in Italian marble and white granite.

 The month-long Festival of Chamber Music occurs in August and attracts acclaimed musicians from all over the world.
-You can enjoy other mesmerizing stages and plays in Opera House during an average day in Oslo.
+You can enjoy other mesmerising stages and plays in the Opera House during an average day in Oslo.

 3. Royal Palace

-The Norwegian royal palace was built in the first half of the 19th century and is located high up at the northwest end.
+The Norwegian royal palace stands high up at the northwest end and was constructed in the first half of the 19th century.
 The 173-room building is open to the public during the summer season.

-You can tour significant rooms in the palace like the white parlor, great wall, mirror hall, and others.
-The grounds of the royal palace are accessible to visitors where you can take a look at the gardens or watch the regular changing of the guards.
+You can tour significant rooms in the palace, like the white parlour, great wall, mirror hall, and others.
+The grounds of the royal palace are accessible to visitors, and you can take a look at the gardens or watch the regular changing of the guards.

 4. Vigeland Sculpture Park

 The sculptures in the park are a tribute to the intricacy of mankind.
-One of the themed sculptures centers around the Monolith.
-It is carved out on a gigantic stone block and exhibits 121 humans climbing around and holding on to one another.
-Each figure is said to represent the stages of life.
+One of the themed sculptures centres around the monolith.
+A skilled artisan carved 121 human figures climbing around and holding onto one another on a gigantic stone block.
+Each figure symbolizes the stages of life.

 This significant park not only celebrates Vigeland’s art but also appreciates the range of emotions a human goes through.

-After you complete your trip to the sculpture park, you can enjoy a picnic amongst the greenery in Frogner Park.
-Here, you can also find an enormous rose garden, the nations’ largest playground, and Oslo City Museum as well as Vigeland’s Museum.
+After you complete your trip to the sculpture park, you can enjoy a picnic among the greenery in Frogner Park.
+Here, you can also find an enormous rose garden, the nation’s largest playground, the Oslo City Museum, and Vigeland’s Museum.

 5. The Viking Ship Museum

 Norway’s Viking past cannot be missed during your visit to the country.
-While there are many museums dedicated to its myths and folklores, the Viking Ship Museum is one of the best.
-It exhibits three well-preserved historic vessels built in the 9th century, one of them being the 21-meter-long Oseberg ship.
+While there are many museums dedicated to its myths and folklore, the Viking Ship Museum is one of the best.
+It exhibits three well-preserved historic vessels built in the 9th century, one of which is the 21-metre-long Oseberg ship.

-Oseberg ship is an impressively decorated vessel and has an interesting story behind it.
-Other ships in the museum include Gokstad and Tune ship.
-The museum plays a film known as ‘Viking’s Alive’ which demonstrates how these huge vessels were made during that period.
+The Oseberg ship is an impressively decorated vessel and has an interesting story behind it.
+Other ships in the museum include the Gokstad and Tune ships.
+The museum plays a film known as ‘Viking’s Alive, which demonstrates how these huge vessels were made during that period.

-Other exhibits focus and explore a Viking’s life on seas.
+Other exhibits focus on and explore a Viking’s life on the seas.

 6. City Hall

-Oslo’s tremendous city hall is one of the greatest landmarks of the city.
-The towering square building has two towers, one of them boasting a gigantic clock face.
-Moreover, one of the towers has 38 bells that can be heard throughout the harbor area when chimed.
+Oslo’s tremendous city hall is one of the city’s greatest landmarks.
+The towering square building has two towers, one of which boasts a gigantic clock face.
+Moreover, one of the towers has 38 bells that can be heard throughout the harbour area when chimed.

-Surround by sculptures, the City Hall showcases the country’s political and cultural sides.
-It is home to numerous studios and galleries and is considered to be an architectural gem.
-During the walking tour, you can take a look at its interior and exterior that were built by famous Norwegian artists.
+Surrounded by sculptures, the city hall showcases the country’s political and cultural sides.
+Numerous studios and galleries call it home, and it is considered an architectural gem.
+During the walking tour, you can admire its interior and exterior, which famous Norwegian artists constructed.

 7. Oslo Cathedral

-Oslo is an ideal place to explore and familiarize yourself more with its dynamic culture.
-Don’t forget to visit these places during your walking tour in the city.
+Oslo is an ideal place to explore and familiarise yourself with its dynamic culture.
+Don’t forget to visit these places during your walking tour of the city.